nvsmith/groundwork/README.md

 3. Modify as needed.

 > ⚠️ Only override templates you truly need to change in order to reduce future maintenance when WooCommerce updates its templates.

+## CSS Styles

+### Structure

+This theme uses a minimal, **Bootstrap-inspired structure** to keep HTML consistent and easy to target for flexbox or grid layouts.
+Front-end elements are wrapped in a hierarchy of containers > rows > columns (with class names of `.container`, `.row`, and `.col`).

+### Class Names

+All classes follow the **BEM (Block–Element–Modifier)** naming convention for clarity and modularity:

+-   `block`: The standalone component (`site-header`, `site-main`)
+-   `block__element`: A nested part of the block (`site-header__nav`)
+-   `block__element--modifier`: A variation or state (`site-header__nav--expanded`)

+This approach makes styles easy to understand, maintain, and override as needed.

+### Styling Guidelines

+#### Layouts & Document Flow

+Work with the foundational structure:

+-   Containers: handle global alignment and max-width constraints.
+-   Rows: align columns and handle horizontal flow.
+-   Columns: handle the content and **should receive most of the spacing and styling.**

+> Rule of Thumb: style columns first, then rows, and only style containers when necessary.

+#### Spacing (Margins & Padding)

+When deciding what/how to style, prioritize inner/specific elements over outer/general elements to keep large, structural parts of templates as consistent as possible.

+-   Apply spacing to the inner-most element whenever possible.
+-   Prefer padding inside a column for internal spacing.
+-   Use margin on columns for external spacing between sibling elements.
+-   Avoid padding on rows unless absolutely needed.
+-   Only use spacing on containers for overall page layout tweaks.

+#### Class Naming Consistency

+Be specific with modifier classes.
+Use modifiers for spacing or visual variations, not layout behavior:

+-   ✅ `.site-footer__col--fullwidth`
+-   ✅ `.button--large`
+-   ❌ `.site-footer__row--margin-bottom-20px`

+Keep modifier names meaningful.
+Use intent-driven naming instead of raw CSS values:

+-   ✅ `.button--padded`
+-   ✅ `.button--highlighted`
+-   ❌ `.button--margin-top-20`

 ## Troubleshooting